krlawrence/graph/README.md

+# <span style="color: red;">This is a branch for the First Edition and is available for administrative reasons only</span>

+<span style="color: red;">Do NOT submit pull requests to this branch.
+No further changes will be made on this edition.</span>

 # Practical Gremlin: An Apache TinkerPop Tutorial

 ![map](https://github.com/krlawrence/graph/raw/main/images/GremlinEaselNoText.png?raw=true, "graph picture")